Polymer/polymer/PRIMER.md

 });
 </script>
 ```
-Thus, for the short term we expect users will need to consider compound effects and apply use of the `job` function to ensure efficient
+Thus, for the short term we expect users will need to consider compound effects and apply use of the `debounce` function to ensure efficient side-effects.

 ## Structured data and path notification